 The London Mathematical Society strongly supports advancing women's careers in university mathematics departments.
-The Society's Women in Mathematics Committee has developed a Good Practice Scheme with the aim of supporting mathematics departments interested in embedding equal opportunities for women within their working practices.
+The Society's Women in Mathematics Committee has developed a Good Practice Scheme with the aim of supporting mathematics departments to embed equal opportunities for women within their working practices.

 The Scheme provides specific support for departments working towards Athena SWAN Award status.
 Further information can be found in the Good Practice Scheme Booklet below.

-The Good Practice Scheme is managed by a Steering Group, the membership of which is: Peter Clarkson (Chair), David Arrowsmith, Penny Davies, John Greenlees, Cathy Hobbs and Gwyneth Stallard.
+The Good Practice Scheme is managed by a Steering Group, the membership of which is: Peter Clarkson (Chair), Penny Davies, Anne Davis, John Greenlees, Eugenie Hunsicker, Anne Taormina, Jan van de Heuvel and Jane Walker.

 Follow @womeninmaths on Twitter for updates on events and news on gender equalities in STEM.